panglesd/slipshow/CONTRIBUTING.md

 issues](https://github.com/panglesd/slipshow/issues).
 Whenever in doubt for the implementation of a feature, it is better to start the discussion.

+## AI use

+Slipshow is a project for humans.
+I hope we have fun using it to present, assist presentations, and developping it.
+Fun is the main goal!

+I enjoy writing code by hand, but I do not enjoy reviewing big PRs, so I probably won't if it has been written by an LLM.
+If it has been written by a human, I'll respect the work and time and will happily review the code!

+If you have a doubt, open a PR or an issue, I don't bite!

+AI use should also be disclaimed, and avoided in communication.
+Thanks!

 ## Releasing

 In order to release a new version, you need to: